farishr/IITB-Internship/README.md

 <br> **Benchmarking Results: ![MPU9250-Python-Bench](MPU9250_RPI/MPU9250-Python-Bench)**

 ### 9. MPU9250 interfacing with Raspberry Pi 4 using SPI
 Similar to the previous sketch, MPU9250 is interfaced to the Raspberry Pi using instead SPI protocol.
-SPI offers much higher transfer speeds as compared to I2C at the expense of higher number of cables and short cable lengths.
+SPI offers much higher transfer speeds as compared to I2C at the expense of higher number of cables and short cable lengths.</br>
 **Wiring:**</br>
 | RPI | MPU9250 |
 |--------|----------|